pragmaticindustries/open-machine-plattform/docs/index.rst

 The *OMAP* project aims especially at pushing the cooperation of all involved parties over machine data to build ecosystems that lead to a gain for all involved parties.

+.. note:: This documentation is currently being actively developed and may not be complete as of yet.
+For any questions please open an issue on our `GitHub page <https://github.com/pragmaticindustries/open-machine-plattform>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    quickstart
+   architecture
    developers
    faq